matthiask/django-admin-ordering/README.rst

   produce unexpected results.
 The workaround right now is to set `list_per_page` to a bigger value and not reordering filtered changelists.
+- Note that django-admin-ordering assigns ordering values in increments of 10, emphasizing that the ordering value should not have any significance apart from giving relative ordering to elements.